enketo/enketo-express/tutorials/37-offline.md

 #### Service Worker and Cache Storage

-The Enketo app registers a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which intercepts some network requests in order to [cache](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) certain resources as they're requested.
-The following resources are stored in one of two caches:
+The Enketo app registers a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which intercepts some network requests in order to cache certain resources in [CacheStorage](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) as they're requested.
+The following resources are stored in one of two Caches:

--   Common static assets used by Enketo to serve and render forms:
+-   `enketo-common`: common static assets used by Enketo to serve and render forms:

     -   The Service Worker script itself
     -   The Enketo app's static assests (core JavaScript and CSS)